cntehang/public-dev-docs/frontend/angular-best-practices.md

 Simply, follow the following rules:

 - Use `constructor()` only for dependency injection.
-- Use `ngOnChanges()` to handle any data-bound property of a directive changes
-  - The first called is before `ngOninit`
-- Use `ngOninit()` to initialize data-bound properties or subscribe to third-party widget events.
+- Use `ngOnInit()` to initialize data-bound properties or subscribe to third-party widget events.
 - Use `ngDestroy()` to clear resources such as unsubscribing from observables.

 Use the other hooks only if you fully understand the consequences.
 Avoid the following three because they run in all possible UI and asynchronous events.

+- Use `ngOnChanges()` to handle any data-bound property of a directive changes
 - Use `ngAfterViewInit()` when you need to do something after the component view is initialized.
 The `@ViewChild` fields are initialized when this hook is called.
 - Use `ngDoCheck()` if you want to track self-component peroperties and calculated properties.
 For example, `ngDoCheck() { this.time = Time.getCurrentTime() }`.
 It ocurrs evey time there is a possible change event such as button clicked, promise completed or http response received.
 The method must be very quick because it happens a lot.
 - `ngAfterContentChecked()` occures after `ngDoCheck()` and when Angular finishes checking its projected contents -- triggered under the same condition as the `ngDoCheck()`.
 Should be careful when use this method.
 This is the last chance that you can change component view data after each change detection run because it happens before view is rendered.
 But you cann't change the projected contect properties becaue it happens after the content is checked. `ExpressionChangedAfterItHasBeenCheckedError` is throwed if content property is changed in or after the `ngAfterContentChecked()` hook.